-1) Automatic from current location (GPS if available in hardware)
+1) Automatically from current location (If GPS available in hardware)

 It would be great to be able to geotag incoming photos from eye fi with the current gps location of the iPad.
 At its simplist, this geotag data could be then exported to the sidecar file for pairing with a RAW master or attached to a JPEG master or both.

 There are several geotagging apps available for iOS and Android.
 An option to import the GPS information from GPX files directly in Photosmith (and optionally showing the location inside the app itself or in the Maps app) would be a very welcome addition.